 Once you are under contract, an underwriter still has to review and determine if credit, capacity, and collateral are up to underwriting standards to issue the clear to close.
 A TBD pre-approval process is an optional and additional step to obtaining a solid mortgage pre-approval letter, which credit, income, and assets are verified by an underwriter.
 This calls for a quicker process since credit and capacity are already determined based on a maximum mortgage payment.

-The TBD Property Mortgage Approval Process
+The TBD Property Mortgage Pre-approval Process

 The TBD property mortgage approval is a way to have a rock solid pre-approval where income, assets, and credit are reviewed by an underwriter rather than a Mortgage Loan Originator.

-- The process starts by a licensed Mortgage Loan Originator taking a complete application without a property.
+1st step: the process starts by a licensed Mortgage Loan Originator taking a complete application without a property.

 - On the application, the subject property will have TBD and the Loan Originator will ask for details just as if they were going to submit the loan with a property.

 - An experienced Mortgage Loan Originator will send a list of documents that are going to be required for submission.